csqcode/soc-homelab/scenarios/ad-attack-chain/00-lab-setup/writeup.md

 | WDigest | Enabled | Registry | Enabled to allow for Mimikatz use in future scenarios |
 | RC4 Kerberos | Permitted | Security Options --> Network Security: Configure Encryption Types | Enabled to allow for Kerberoasting |
 | Defender | Disabled | Admin Templates --> Windows Components --> Microsoft Defender Antivirus | Disabled to allow for Sharphound or malware use in future scenarios |

+## Backup Process
+- Backups of individual target VMs were taken immediately before starting any attacks.
+They can be restored after future sessions to bring the lab back to a vulnerable, untouched state after a lengthy attack.

+## Real-World Application
+- In a real environment, none of the aforementioned controls would need to be set in the manner reflected in this lab.
+These settings are meant to create an insecurity that is intentional and instructive, not a misunderstanding of best practices.